-In the hearing before governors, both the teacher and the management representative will have the opportunity to present their evidence and call witnesses, and to question each other.
+In the hearing before governors, both the teacher and the management representative will have the opportunity to present their evidence and call witnesses; the parties will also be able to question each other.
 The panel is permitted to ask exploratory questions.

 Having heard the appeal, the panel must reach a decision, which it must relay to the teacher in writing, including their rationale for reaching the decision.
-The appeal panel's decision is final and, as set out in Section 3, paragraph 7 of the STPCD 2016, there is no recourse to the general staff grievance procedure.
+The appeal panel's decision is final and, as set out in Section 3, paragraph 7 of the STPCD 2017, there is no recourse to the general staff grievance procedure